Walaa Hussein

 Walaa Ghassan Hussein (ولاء حسين; born 20 March 1989) is a Palestinian footballer who plays as a forward for the Palestine national team.

 Club career

 In the 2017–18 season, Hussein won the second division title with Hapoel Be'er Sheva and was crowned top scorer with 35 goals.

 International career

-Hussein previously played in the ranks of the Israeli women's team under-19 before she got an invitation to join the first Palestinian women's team.
+Hussein previously played for the Israeli under-19 women's team before she got an invitation to join the first Palestinian women's team.
 Hussein played during the 2014 WAFF Championship, scoring two goals against Bahrain.
 She was called up to the senior team for the 2010 Arabia Women's Cup in Bahrain.
-She helped Palestine achieve the biggest victory in its history over Qatar 18–0, after netting five goals against the Qataris.
+She helped Palestine achieve the biggest victory in its history, when she netted five goals to hand an 18–0 defeat to Qatar.

 Personal life

 She studied physiotherapy at the Arab American University in Jenin.
 A German documentary "Kick it, Walaa!" was produced in 2013 about her football career.